Feedback from Parents

 Thank you very much for your attendance at our first Parents’ Evening of the year as it is a great opportunity for us to work together to support your child’s learning.
 If you missed having a meeting with the teacher on these two days, it isn’t too late, and please feel free to make an appointment through the office for an alternative time to meet with your child’s class teacher.

-As part of the Parents’ Evening, we asked parents to complete a questionnaire and gave you the opportunity to give us some feedback on how we are doing as we are always keen to continue to improve out school.
-As such, this letter is to explain a bit more about some of the points on which some parents had requested more information or where a small number of concerns arose.
+As part of the Parents’ Evening, we asked parents to complete our annual questionnaire and gave you the opportunity to give us some feedback on how we are doing as we are always keen to continue to improve out school.
+We take all concerns and comments very seriously, and although the feedback was very positive we want to address any worries you may have.

 If bullying happens, does the school deal with it when notified?

 As a school we think that incidents of bullying are extremely rare and that on the whole, although the children might have disagreements from time to time, they are supported in quickly sorting these out before they escalate to bullying.
 In school, we have a team of pastoral officers who support the children in resolving any issues that might arise and these members of staff are in the school playground before and after school should you wish to chat with them.

 Our pastoral officers are Mr Cameron, Mr Hearn, Ms O Hanlon and Mrs Twatchman

 Ms Sandhu oversees this team and is also available for meetings by making an appointment through the office.